MicrosoftDocs/visualstudio-docs/docs/ide/how-to-use-surround-with-code-snippets.md

 1. Select the code snippet from the code snippet list using the mouse, or by typing the name of the code snippet and pressing **Tab** or **Enter**.

-## To use surround-with code snippets through the edit menu
+## To use surround-with code snippets through the Edit menu

 1. In the Visual Studio IDE, open the file that you intend to edit.